Philippe R. Goldin, Ph.D.

 Philippe Goldin is an assistant professor at the Betty Irene Moore School of Nursing at UC Davis, where he teaches, conducts research and mentors students in the areas of health promotion, clinical psychology and cognitive-affective neuroscience.

 As a clinical neuroscientist, he uses functional neuroimaging in the context of randomized controlled trials to investigate how different types of interventions, including cognitive-behavioral therapy, mindfulness-based stress reduction, compassion cultivation training and aerobic exercise, impact neural and behavioral indicators of emotion reactivity, emotion regulation, attention regulation, and conceptual self-views.
-His work has focused on adults with diagnosed with mood, anxiety disorders and chronic pain disorders, as well as community samples of adults and children.
+His work focuses on adults with diagnosed mood, anxiety disorders and chronic pain disorders, as well as community samples of adults and children.

 As a teacher, Goldin’s interests include teaching research design, statistical modeleing, affective neuroscience, contemplative science, clinical science, randomized controlled trial methodology, research writing and clinical interviewing.

 Prior to joining the School of Nursing, Goldin led the Clinically Applied Affective Neuroscience group within the Psychology Department at Stanford University.
 Goldin serves as a consultant at Google in Mountain View, Calif., and is a founder of the Search Inside Yourself Leadership Institute, a mindfulness-based emotional intelligence and leadership training program.